linnabrown/run_dbcan/README.md

 - The Hotpep directory must also be in the same directory as run_dbcan.py.

 - When you use **FragGeneScan**, you should download this file, unpress, and add its path to user enviroenment variable.
-The concrete method is written on [this website](http://www.baidu/com).
+The concrete method is written on [this website](https://github.com/gaberoo/FragGeneScan).
 Otherwise, you should put unzip this file in the same directory as run_dbcan.py and revise the code in `run_dbcan.py` like this:

 ```
+# if you put FragGeneScan' path the same directory as run_dbcan.py, you can use this command.
-call(['FragGeneScan1.30/run_FragGeneScan.pl', '-genome='+input, '-out=%sfragGeneScan'%outPath, '-complete=1', '-train=complete', '-thread=10'])
+#call(['FragGeneScan1.30/run_FragGeneScan.pl', '-genome='+input, '-out=%sfragGeneScan'%outPath, '-complete=1', '-train=complete', '-thread=10'])
+#if you install FragGeneScan and add its path to environmental variable, you should use this command.
-#call(['FragGeneScan', '-s', input, '-o', '%sfragGeneScan'%outPath, '-w 1','-t comlete', '-p 10'])
+call(['FragGeneScan', '-s', input, '-o', '%sfragGeneScan'%outPath, '-w 1','-t comlete', '-p 10'])
 ```